Hello, I’m Jane Tomlinson. I make vibrant paintings using careful drawing and lively colours to express something of the truth and beauty of nature.

 - But my main show every year is in May, for Artweeks.

-I exhibit from my home in Eynsham, West Oxfordshire, for Artweeks, Oxfordshire’s annual visual arts festival.
-Every May artists throughout the county open their studios and homes en masse to show their work directly to the public.
+… is over for 2017!
+I exhibit from my home in Eynsham, West Oxfordshire, for Artweeks, Oxfordshire’s annual visual arts festival. every May.

-My next exhibition for Artweeks is Saturday 13, Sunday 14, Saturday 20 and Sunday 21 May 2017.
+My next exhibition for Artweeks is in May 2018.
 If you can’t wait until then, then arrange a private view at your convenience.

 My husband Moth and I warmly welcome all visitors.
 Disabled people need only negotiate one tiny step.
 Very well-behaved doggies will be much-fussed, especially if they don’t chase our cats.
 Parking’s easy and the tea and coffee flows freely.
 Cuppa?
 We’ll be right here.

-Download our Eynsham Artweeks trail map, designed to make it easy for you, dear Visitor, to find your way around and see everything our village has to offer.
+My Eynsham Artweeks trail map, designed is published here in March every year.
+It’s designed to make it easy for you, dear Visitor, to find your way around and see everything our village has to offer.

 “I was so fortunate a few years ago to meet Jane during Artweeks.
 Jane’s art is amazing.
 She puts her whole self into her work, but mostly her heart.
 In her work you see her vibrant, astounding love of life.
 It is fulfilled with a wondrous imagination and an incredible amount of detail.” – DiAnne Perkins, Texas